herambchaudhari4121/mariostoc.co/README.md

 ### In the Future...
-Add automation specific to the tools/apps on my iPadPro.
+Add automation specific to the tools/apps on my iPadPro.Use Shortcuts to automate tasks on iPad The Shortcuts app n/a lets you automate tasks you do often with just a tap or by asking Siri.
+Create shortcuts to get directions to the next event in your Calendar, move text from one app to another, and more.
+Choose ready-made shortcuts from the Gallery or build your own using different apps to run multiple steps in a task.